Mreenmoy/todo-list/README.md

 Run the below command to start the server
 -> touch run.py the app

-change current directory to app
+change current directory to app(where you have stored the file) -> cd app
--> cd app

 Run the todo app by using the below command